awslabs/gluonts/docs/tutorials/forecasting/extended_tutorial.md

 - `AddObservedValuesIndicator`: Creates the `observed_values` field in the dataset, i.e., adds a feature that equals to 1 if the value is observed and 0 if the value is missing
 - `AddAgeFeature`: Creates the `feat_dynamic_age` field in the dataset, i.e., adds a feature that its value is small for distant past timestamps and it monotonically increases the more we approach the current timestamp

-The `Transformation` may not define an additional field in the dataset.
-However, it **always** needs to define how the datasets are going to be split in example windows during training and testing.
-This is done with the `InstanceSplitter` that is configured as follows (skipping the obvious fields):
+One more transformation that can be used is the `InstanceSplitter`, which is used to define how the datasets are going to be split in example windows during training, validation, or at prediction time.
+The `InstanceSplitter` is configured as follows (skipping the obvious fields):

 - `is_pad_field`: indicator if the time series is padded (if the length is not enough)
 - `train_sampler`: defines how the training windows are cut/sampled